alex-maleno/Fuzzing-Module/README.md

     - If you don't want to navigate to the directory of the code you want to fuzz, you can replace $(pwd) with the *full path to the directory you want to fuzz, starting at your home directory*
     - If the terminal prints the following error: _docker: `invalid reference format: repository name must be lowercase`, add "quotation marks" around the `$(pwd):/\[directory\]`
         - This error arises when directory names contain space characters
+    - If you are on a Windows machine (and your directory names do not have space characters), you may have to use the following syntax when running this command, since your system recognizes a different filepath format: `docker run --rm -it -v C:\Users\george\Desktop\Capstone\capstone\medium:/Users/george/Desktop/Capstone/capstone/medium f9a71912b4`

 ## How to Run AFL++ on Exercise 1